 brought in £120,000 worth of consultancy and commissioned training work.

-As a result, t new members of staff have been recruited.
-This means that the CEO is now leading a team of s members of staff and this may increase further with the addition of a new training manager and policy assistant.
+As a result, three new members of staff have been recruited.
+This means that the CEO is now leading a team of seven members of staff and this may increase further with the addition of a new training manager and policy assistant.

 This highlights the less tangible impacts of TSCP on SMK, increasing its intellectual and financial capacity.
 It is already on the way to recouping much of the initial investment of £170,000 in commissioned work alone.